brock-r/WindowsApplicationProgramming/README.md

 # Windows Application Programming
-Class work completed for CP212 Windows Application Programming with the use of Excel and VBA
+Class work completed for CP212 Windows Application Programming with the use of Excel and VBA.
+(Incompete)